kraud/keelapp/README.md

 The main purpose of this project is to help you revise your vocabulary in many languages at the same time, so you won't forget any of them while learning a new one.

 ## NB!
 At this point, we're at full development of core functions of the app.
 All the basic functionalities are not yet done, so we consider this a pre-alpha.
 Once this stage is done, we'll implement branches to help incorporate gradually new functionalities and allow users to interact with the app for the real Alpha stage, and eventually to a Beta.
 Updates will be posted here on the repository's README.

+We're using MERN Stack +Typescript, with Material UI.

 Also: sometimes (at the time of writing) commits on this repo are not successfully compiling, since time/date limits on certain cases do not allow us to thoroughly check before pushing (to help us keep a stady development-rate, we're trying to commit daily.
 Once we hit minimum viable product (MVP), we'll switch to a more branched development with extensive testing before pushing to production.